 top of page

-Natalie grew up in Portland, Oregon and completed an Interior Design degree at the University of Texas at Austin in the School of Architecture.
+Natalie is originally from Portland, Oregon and holds an Interior Design degree from the University of Texas at Austin's School of Architecture.

 current interests and intersections: